locosoft1986/RpiBareMetalDockerEnv/README.md

-# Raspberry Pi Bare Metal Enviroment for Docker
+# Raspberry Pi Bare Metal Environment for Docker

 This is a template dockerfile and makefile for bare metal programming in Raspberry Pi.It includes the arm-none-eabi-gcc 5.3(2016 q1) and CMake 3.5.2.